usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 - (d) Certified Local Government Historic Preservation  Programs.
 Where the State Historic Preservation Officer has delegated the consultation responsibility for purposes of this section to a local government historic preservation program that has been certified in accordance with section 101(c) of the National Historic Preservation Act of 1966 (16 U.S.C.
 470a (c)) and implementing regulations (36 CFR 61.5), the responsibility may be carried out by the appropriate local government body or official

 1. Historic Preservation: Minimum Requirements:
-   - (a) At least one accessible route complying with 4.3 from a site access point to an accessible entrance shall be provided.<br/> ****EXCEPTION**:** A ramp with a slope no greater than 1:6 for a run not to exceed 2 ft (610 mm) may be used as part of an accessible route to an entrance.
+   - (a) At least one accessible route complying with 4.3 from a site access point to an accessible entrance shall be provided.<br/> **EXCEPTION:** A ramp with a slope no greater than 1:6 for a run not to exceed 2 ft (610 mm) may be used as part of an accessible route to an entrance.
-   - (b) At least one accessible entrance complying with 4.14 which is used by the public shall be provided.<br/> ****EXCEPTION**:** If it is determined that no entrance used by the public can comply with 4.14, then access at any entrance not used by the general public but open (unlocked) with directional signage at the primary entrance may be used.
+   - (b) At least one accessible entrance complying with 4.14 which is used by the public shall be provided.<br/> **EXCEPTION:** If it is determined that no entrance used by the public can comply with 4.14, then access at any entrance not used by the general public but open (unlocked) with directional signage at the primary entrance may be used.
 The accessible entrance shall also have a notification system.
 Where security is a problem, remote monitoring may be used.
    - (c) If toilets are provided, then at least one toilet facility complying with 4.22 and 4.1.6 shall be provided along an accessible route that complies with 4.3.
 Such toilet facility may be unisex in design.
    - (d) Accessible routes from an accessible entrance to all publicly used spaces on at least the level of the accessible entrance shall be provided.
 Access shall be provided to all levels of a building or facility in compliance with 4.1 whenever practical.
    - (e) Displays and written information, documents, etc., should be located where they can be seen by a seated person.
 Exhibits and signage displayed horizontally (e.g., open books), should be no higher than 44 in (1120 mm) above the floor surface. **NOTE**: The technical provisions of sections 4.2 through 4.35 are the same as those of the American National Standard Institute's document A117.1-1980, except as noted in the text.